Plano Senior High School: Campus

 The current campus dates from 1975.
 The plan created a 96 acre site with five buildings, very similar to the layout of a junior college.
-The campus now contains six buildings with the addition in 2002 of an indoor workout facility.
+The campus consisted of six buildings with the addition in 2002 of an indoor workout facility (Student Activity Center), which has since been replaced.
 The buildings are interconnected by greenspace, which features a man-made pond as the central element.
-The campus was constructed at a cost of 10.3 million U.S. dollars (42.7 million 2010 dollars).
+The campus was constructed at a cost of 10.3 million U.S. dollars (62.8 million 2025 dollars).
 The school opened for the 1975–1976 school year with only two buildings completed.
-By Christmas of 1975, all five buildings were completed, and the school was dedicated on March 7, 1975.
+By Christmas of 1975, all five buildings were completed, and the school was dedicated on March 7, 1976.
 The new senior high school offered a broad variety of studies previously unseen in the district.
 The new facility offered courses in social studies, drama, art, and journalism as well as vocational studies in clothing design, professional childcare, air conditioning repair, and metalworking.

 Due to high population growth rates in Plano, Plano East Senior High School opened to juniors in 1981 to alleviate overcrowding.
 And in 1999, Plano West Senior High School opened to juniors for the same purpose.

-Plano Senior High students currently feed from Vines and Clark High Schools.
 In 2002, Plano completed an $18 million renovation, making ADA compliance upgrades, and renovations to the science department, HVAC, fire sprinkler, and security systems, and site lighting.
-Renovation work which took place between 2010 and 2011 focused on updating fine arts spaces and adding new science classrooms.
+Additions constructed between 2010 and 2011 expanded fine arts and added science classrooms.